josecomartins/OmniVision/Player/README.md

 ## Skills
 Use kinect camera as primary data source and performe all individual skills.

-## GoalKeeper Vision
+## GoalKeeper
-GoalKeeper Vision will be responsible for the prediction of the ball trajectory and the response of the GoalKeeper to defend the goal.
+GoalKeeper will be responsible for the prediction of the ball trajectory and obtaind Goalkeeper position using a LIDAR.

 # Run